solarsoft0/website/docs/docs/getting_started/install_and_setup_the_cli.md

 ## Installing

-The command-line tool is available via NPM:
+The command-line tool is available via NPM.
+You can install the command with:

 ```bash
 npm -g install @fonoster/ctl